mrinalrajl/Personal-Budget_MongoDB/readme.md

 <image src="/Screenshots/pie_charts.png">

 # After Task_4:
-* Added background colourand more Data to the JSON file itself than hard coding which is real-world use case.
+* Added background colour and more Data to the JSON file itself than hard coding which is a real-world use case.
 <image src="/Screenshots/3_charts.png">